rasteiner/k3-whenquery/README.md

 #### Array operators

-- `::map()`: replaces each item in the array with the right hand side expression
+- `::map(expr)`: replaces each item in the array with the right hand side expression
-- `::filter()`: filters the array by evaluating right hand side expression
+- `::filter(expr)`: filters the array by evaluating right hand side expression
-- `::count()`: counts all items in the array that return true for the right hand side expression
+- `::count(expr)`: counts all items in the array that return true for the right hand side expression
-- `::any()`: returns `true` if at least 1 item in the array returns true for the right hand side expression, `false` otherwise
+- `::any(expr)`: returns `true` if at least 1 item in the array returns true for the right hand side expression, `false` otherwise
-- `::all()`: returns `true` if all items in the array return true for the right hand side expression, `false` otherwise
+- `::all(expr)`: returns `true` if all items in the array return true for the right hand side expression, `false` otherwise

 ##### General syntax:

 Array operators are made of 3 parts:
 1. In the left the array they operate on
 2. after `::` the name of the operation
-3. betwen the parentheses the expression that is evaluated for each array item.
+3. between the parentheses the expression that is evaluated for each array item.

 Inside of the parentheses, the symbol `$` represents the "current" item.